 Partner

-He has appeared as lead counsel at all levels within the Singapore court system (including the Singapore International Commercial Court, which focuses on commercial disputes involving international elements) as well as in arbitrations seated in Singapore.
+He has represented a diverse set of clients before all levels within the Singapore court system (including the Singapore International Commercial Court, which focuses on commercial disputes involving international elements) as well as in arbitrations seated in Singapore.
 With respect to arbitrations, he is often called upon to work alongside lawyers who advise foreign clients in the clients’ home jurisdiction.
-He also has a keen interest in assisting clients with pre-action strategy and advice before the commencement of legal proceedings.
+He also has a keen interest in assisting clients with pre-action strategy and advice before legal proceedings are commenced.

-Ramesh’s work has been recognised in publications such as Benchmark Litigation and The Legal 500 Asia Pacific, which note that he is “very responsive, practical and commercial-minded” and “excellent at identifying the key issues… and [keeping clients] focussed on the end game”.
+Ramesh’s work has been recognised in leading directories such as Lexology Index, Benchmark Litigation, The Legal 500 Asia Pacific, which note that he has “strong talent in the field”, is “very responsive, practical and commercial-minded” and “excellent at identifying the key issues… and [keeping clients] focussed on the end game”.

 In 2013, Ramesh spent six months in the London office of Freshfields Bruckhaus Deringer.
 During his time there, he was involved in a number of contentious regulatory matters, assisting banks in their representations before the Financial Conduct Authority.